magento/devdocs/src/cloud/project/magento-app-properties.md

 ### Installing and using Composer 2

-To install and use Composer 2 in your Starter and Pro projects, you need to make three changes to your `.magento.app.yaml` configuration.
+To install and use Composer 2.x in your Starter and Pro projects, you need to make three changes to your `.magento.app.yaml` configuration:

 1. Remove `composer` as the `build: flavor:` and add `none`.
 This change prevents Cloud from using the default 1.x version of Composer to run build tasks.
 1. Add `composer/composer: '^2.0'` as a `php` dependency to install Composer 2.x.